j1nma/IPC/README.md

 # IPC

 This project consists of learning how to use different IPCs in a POSIX system.
-In that manner, a system that distributes tasks will be implemented.
+In that manner, a system that distributes tasks has been implemented on macOS.

 ## Getting Started